willi-z/Syntasia/docs/framework/attributes_and_skills.md

     ``health = 20 + level + 2 * strength + dexterity``

 === "Social"
-    === "Intutition"
+    === "Initiative"
         Are you someone, how acts fast and comes quick to a decission?
-        Then you should spend some oints in Intuition.
+        Then you should spend some points in Intiative.
     === "Charisma"
         Are you charmfull or mystiros should people love or fear you or just ignore you?
         A high charisma will help you controlling the perception people have about you.